firebase/firebase-admin-python/.github/CONTRIBUTING.md

 ```

 To make all the required Python versions available to tox for testing, run the `pyenv local` command
 with all the Python versions as arguments.
-Following example shows how to make Python versions 2.7.6,
+The following example shows how to make Python versions
-3.3.0 and pypy2 available to tox.
+2.7.6, 3.3.0 and pypy2 available to tox.

 ```
 pyenv local 2.7.6 3.3.0 pypy2-5.6.0